kitmonisit/geec-esp8266/README.md

+The ESP8266 board tools root path

-In OS X, `platform.txt` can be found in
+In OS X:

     ~/Library/Arduino15/packages/esp8266/hardware/esp8266/2.3.0

-In Linux, `platform.txt` can be found in
+In Linux:

     ~/.arduino15/packages/esp8266/hardware/esp8266/2.3.0

+## Compiler flags

 In the `platform.txt` file, be sure to have the following entries